Scrumplex/nixpkgs/doc/languages-frameworks/javascript.section.md

 pnpm is available as the top-level package `pnpm`.
 Additionally, there are variants pinned to certain major versions, like `pnpm_8`, `pnpm_9` and `pnpm_10`, which support different sets of lock file versions.

 When packaging an application that includes a `pnpm-lock.yaml`, you need to fetch the pnpm store for that project using a fixed-output-derivation.
-The function `pnpmFetchDeps` can create this pnpm store derivation.
+The function `fetchPnpmDeps` can create this pnpm store derivation.
 In conjunction, the setup hook `pnpmConfigHook` will prepare the build environment to install the pre-fetched dependencies store.
 Here is an example for a package that contains `package.json` and a `pnpm-lock.yaml` files using the fetcher and setup hook above:

 ```nix
 {